MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsPhoneNumberAssignment.md

 Unassigning a phone number from a user or resource account will automatically set EnterpriseVoiceEnabled to False.

+If the cmdlet executes successfully, no result object will be returned.
+If the cmdlet fails for any reason, a result object will be returned that contains a Code string parameter and a Message string parameter with additional details of the failure.

 ## EXAMPLES

 ### Example 1